 Tracking Measures

-Ability to Easily Make Updates
+Ability to Easily Make Updates in Your VDR

-The data room should enable you to make painless updates — removing or adding documents without much hassle.
+The data room should enable you to make painless investor updates — removing or adding documents without much hassle.
 You should not have to start from scratch if you need to make a small change.

 Communication